13 Gender Inequality Examples That Show How Women Still Aren’t Equal to Men

 Women do most of the caregiving

-Upwards of 75 percent of unpaid caregivers—mostly to children or elderly relatives—are women, according to Family Caregiver Alliance.
-And women spend as much as 50 percent more time providing care than males.
-“We see it as normal when a woman takes care of the kids, but when we see a dad at the park with his child it’s like ‘Whoa, what’s happening here?'”
-Dr. Lombardo says.
-These gender roles may be loosening however, as more men take pride in their role of father instead of saying that they’re “babysitting.”
+Upward of 75% of unpaid caregivers—mostly to children or elderly relatives—are women, according to Family Caregiver Alliance.
+And women spend as much as 50% more time providing care than males.
+“We see it as normal when a woman takes care of the kids, but when we see a dad at the park with his child, it’s like, ‘Whoa, what’s happening here?'”
+Lombardo says.
+These gender roles may be loosening, however, as more men take pride in their role of father instead of saying that they’re “babysitting.”
 If you’re looking to support more female creatives, consider picking up these books by female authors.

 Women are more likely to die of a heart attack